-8 weeks (January-February)
+8 weeks (November-December)

-Reading: Literature

-- RL.K.1 With prompting and support, ask and answer questions about key details in a text. - RL.K.2 With prompting and support, retell familiar stories, including key details (e.g., who, what, where, when, why, how). - RL.K.3 With prompting and support, identify characters, settings, and major events in a story. - RL.K.4 Ask and answer questions about unknown words in a text. - RL.K.5 Recognize common types of texts (e.g., storybooks, poems). - RL.K.7 With prompting and support, describe the relationship between illustrations and the story in which they appear (e.g., what moment in a story an illustration depicts).
+Reading: Lite erature RL.K.1 With prompting and support, ask and answer questions about key details in a text.
+RL.K.2 With prompting and support, retell familiar stories, including key details (e.g., who, what, where, when, why, how).
+RL.K.3 With prompting and support, identify characters, settings, and major events in a story.